Tech Log-automated backup infrastructure set up for 3 machines

 Watch Out For (Future)

-- Coffee Canister must be connected to Robusta at backup time; if unplugged, all three backups will fail that night
+Coffee Canister must be connected to [desktop] at backup time; if unplugged, all three backups will fail that night

-- After a Claude Code or VS Code update on Typica, new extension paths may trigger ClamAV false positives — whitelist new paths in ClamTk if they appear
+After a Claude Code or VS Code update on [laptop #2], new extension paths may trigger ClamAV false positives — whitelist new paths in ClamTk if they appear

-~/rsync-backup.logaccumulates indefinitely — consider adding log rotation after several months - The authorized_keys file on Robusta contains both Liberica's and Typica's public keys — if either machine is decommissioned, remove its key from the file using a text editor
+The authorized_keys file on [desktop] contains both [laptop #1]'s and [laptop #2]'s public keys — if either machine is decommissioned, remove its key from the file using a text editor

 Lessons Learned